- Clinical science

 - Acute medical complications (e.g., syncope, seizures, pancreatitis, liver failure)

 - Marked dehydration and electrolyte disturbances

 - Contract governing medical treatment: agreement between the patient and caregivers on target weight development and daily number of meals (usually 3–5 meals/day, 500–1000 g weight gain/week)

 - Pathophysiology: very rapid increase in daily food intake in severely malnourished patients can cause massive insulin release → increased displacement of magnesium, potassium, and phosphate (shift from extracellular to intracellular) → ↓ phosphate, ↓ potassium, ↓ magnesium (serum levels)

 - Prophylaxis: : monitor electrolyte levels, limit initial dietary intake to 1000–1500 kcal/day

-- Chronic, relapsing disease course with various outcomes (complete recovery, symptom fluctuation and relapses, progressive deterioration)
+Anorexia nervosa is a chronic, relapsing disease course with various outcomes (complete recovery, symptom fluctuation and relapses, progressive deterioration).